Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Discussion

 \section{Discussion}

 In the previous sections, we have discussed the dynamic properties of electrolyte solutions, in particular, the frequency-dependent viscosity and conductivity, by performing systematic perturbation calculations.
 At zero frequency, the viscosity and the conductivity reduce to the classical results by Debye, Falkenhagen, Onsager, and others\cite{falkenhagenLXIIViscosityStrong1932,Onsager1927,RobinsonStokes}.
 These results have been obtained within the one-loop approximation.
 We have also assumed the local free energy density in Eq.~(\ref{dilute}).
-It is not surprising that the one-loop results at the zero-frequency coincide with those obtained from the linearized FHE\cite{Wada2005,Peraud2017,Donev2019} because the loop-expansion in MSRJD formalism is the perturbation expansion with respect to the noise strength as discussed in Sec.~\ref{sec:loop}.

 One may then ask what we expect if we go beyond the one-loop level and/or the free energy density of Eq.~(\ref{dilute}) [See also the sentences below Eq.~(\ref{dilute})].
 The full investigation is beyond the scope of the present study, but we shall discuss how these higher-order effects contribute, as an example, to the effective viscosity $\eta_{\rm eff}$ in slightly more concentrated solutions.